Latest Update May Not Be Current

-Eukanuba Premium Performance dog food receives the Advisor’s mid-tier rating of 3.5 stars.
+Eukanuba Premium Performance Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Eukanuba Premium Performance 30/20 was selected to represent both products in the line for this review.
+Eukanuba Premium Performance 30/20 Sport was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food